0-kodiya-0/marketing-website/docs/color-patterns.md

 For critical accessibility or brand compliance issues, add the 'urgent' label to your issue and tag relevant team members.

+## Notes

+- This color system is a guideline and can be adjusted based on specific design requirements
+- Dark mode considerations should maintain contrast ratios and accessibility standards
+- Always test changes thoroughly before implementation
+- Consider color blindness and accessibility requirements in all color decisions

 ---
-Note: Any color changes should maintain the overall design system coherence and meet accessibility standards.
-Always test changes thoroughly before submitting a request.